tabiosg/brushless-test/moteus/README.md

 # Brushless Test

-This repository will have testing scripts that can be used to test brushless motors using the moteus controller.
+This repository has potential code that can be used for controlling multiple motors using the moteus.

-The code has become very messy, and I don't feel like proof-reading yet...
+The proposed system looks like the following:

+Jetson is connected and daisy-chained to 6 moteus controllers via CAN-FD.
+Each motor has its own ID.